nigeltao/nigeltao.github.io/blog/2022/zstandard-part-2-structure.md

   second byte is 0xa8 = 0b10101000, meaning that the following three tables are all FSE compressed.
 Those tables (LLT, CMOT and MLT for Literal Length Table, Cooked Match Offset Table and Match Length Table) don't have an explicit byte length.
-Decoding just unpacks a FSE table three times (see [Part 5: Finite State Entropy Codes](./zstandard-part-5-fse.md)).
+Decoding just unpacks an FSE table three times (see [Part 5: Finite State Entropy Codes](./zstandard-part-5-fse.md)).
 This takes us up to byte offset 0x1a0 = 416.
 - SEQUENCES DATA takes us from there to the end of the block, calculated above